 It is often argued that accessibility improves mobile-friendliness.
 While accessible sites may perform better on alternative devices, accessibility and mobile optimisation are not interchangeable.
 Simply making a site mobile-friendly does not ensure it is accessible.

-Beyond cost savings, accessibility can drive revenue in several ways:
+Beyond cost savings, accessibility can drive revenue in several ways, such as:

 Legal and Risk Mitigation Benefits